learngenomics/learngenomics.dev/docs/01-biological-foundations/02-the-central-dogma.md

   processes.
 These can be transient, and cells have built in failsafe mechanisms to identify and neutralize the effects of these mistakes.
 However, these mistakes can become the cornerstone for disease.
-As you can imagine, the further upstream in this process a mistake occurs (and especially if a mistake is made in the master recipe book), the higher the potential damage it can cause.
+As you can imagine, the further upstream in this process a mistake occurs (and especially if a mistake is persisted in the master recipe book), the higher the potential damage it can cause.